newrelic/newrelic-ndk-agent/README.md

 #### Additional Builder methods

 ##### AgentNDK.Builder.withBuildId(buildId: String)
+The agent will inject a 40-character build id into each generated report.
+A random UUID will be created, but can also be specified when the agent is built.

 ##### AgentNDK.Builder.withSessionId(sessionId: String)

-The agent will inject a 40-character build and session id into each generated report.
+The agent will inject a 40-character session id into each generated report.
-These values will be created, but can also be specified when the agent is built.
+A random UUID will be created, but can also be specified when the agent is built.

 ```
 // the default values are UUIDs